sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/local_development.md

 When you're done, clear the sideload URL from the extensions debug menu.

 *NOTE:* this workflow assumes that, when running the Parcel dev server, a symlink exists in the `dist/` directory pointing to your `package.json`.
-If you [created your extension the easy way](creating.md#creating-an-extension-the-easy-way), this is already setup for you.
+If you [created your extension the easy way](creating.md#creating-an-extension-the-easy-way), this is already set up for you.
 Otherwise:
-1. add `mkdirp` and `lnfs-cli` as dependencies (`npm install --save-dev mkdirp lnfs-cli`)
+1. Add `mkdirp` and `lnfs-cli` as dependencies (`npm install --save-dev mkdirp lnfs-cli`).
-1. add the following npm script to your `package.json`:
+1. Add the following npm script to your `package.json`:

     ```
     "symlink-package": "mkdirp dist && lnfs ./package.json ./dist/package.json"
     ```
-2. edit the `serve` npm script to run `symlink-package`:
+2. Edit the `serve` npm script to run `symlink-package`:

     ```
     "serve": "npm run symlink package && parcel serve --no-hmr --out-file dist/your-extension.js src/your-extension.ts"
     ```

-## Next Steps
+## Next steps

 - [Publishing an extension](publishing.md)
 - [Extension activation](activation.md)